Frequently Asked Questions

 Q: I’m a full-time UF employee.
 Can I use UF’s Employee Education Program (EEP) to enroll in Health Outcomes & Biomedical Informatics courses?

 A: Yes.
-All of our on-campus courses are eligible for the EEP program, with the exception of advanced dissertation courses (GMS7980).
+All of our on-campus courses are eligible for the EEP program, with the exception of thesis dissertation and individual study courses, per EEP guidelines.
 Make sure to let the Health Outcomes & Biomedical Informatics Academic Coordinator know you plan to enroll in the EEP program during the application process and prior to registration each semester.

 Q: What is the time frame for completing the M.S. program?